-Debug Nebari deployment with k9s
+Debug Nebari deployment

 The beauty of Nebari is that most Dev Ops management is already handled for you.
 However, there will likely come a time that you will need to debug your Nebari instance.
 This debug guide contains some tips and tricks to help you in your debug endeavors.